-Hearing Aids Specialist in Auckland.
+Hearing Aid Specialist in Auckland.

-Acoustix is an independent auckland hearing clinic and we work with cutting edge hearing aid technology brands such as Widex, Signia, Phonak, Oticon, GN ReSound, etc. Our commitment is to you and your hearing, not to a specific manufacturer.
-Each hearing aid is fitted and programmed for your specific needs, so contact us and we can establish which hearing aid is right for you.
+Acoustix is an independent Auckland hearing clinic and we work with cutting edge hearing aid technology brands such as Widex, Signia, Phonak, Oticon, GN ReSound, etc. Our commitment is to you and your hearing, not to a specific manufacturer.
+Each hearing aid is fitted and programmed for your specific needs.
+So contact us, and we can establish which hearing aid is right for you.

 Development in digital signal processing technology and advanced electronic design has led to hearing aids becoming much smaller and more sophisticated, made from miniaturised, complex and compact electronics.

 Types of hearing aidsHearing aids come in different types and styles with numerous models and features.
 The primary types of hearing aids are Receiver-In-Canal (RIC), Behind-The-Ear (BTE), In-The-Ear (ITE), In-The-Canal (ITC) and Completely-In-Canal (CIC).
 Some hearing aids are so small in style that when worn, they are virtually invisible because they either fit neatly inside your ear canal or behind your ear.We will fit and trial you with hearing aids that you prefer and will provide the most benefit to you.
 We offer a one-month trial period with full support, advice and fine tuning to ensure optimum performance from your hearing aids.